junesirius/junesirius.github.io/_posts/Supernatural/Daily_six_degree_challenge/2025-11-12-SPN-Coropuna.md

 "Actually, it's the third highest in Peru," Cas corrects him while helping him steady his steps.

 "Like that makes a difference."
-Dean moans, glancing upward.
+Dean groans, glancing upward.
 There is just more white before them, not much else to see.
 He can't feel his hands or legs since hours ago.

 "What am I imagining?"
 Dean starts, just trying to distract his brain to think about something else, something warmer, something better.
 "We are in Peru!
 And I googled it, and it's right next to the Ocean!
 I was thinking beach and sunshine, cute chicks and sexy accents, bonfire dances and a lot of booze.
 I've never been here, and I skipped all the geology class hunting!
 How would I know?"